 Digital Transformation

-The pandemic accelerated digital transformation within the banking sector.
-Consumers are now embracing digital platforms to access many products and services, which has pushed technology to the forefront of the strategic agenda for many organizations.
+The pandemic accelerated digital transformation within the banking sector, and customers now expect a personalized experience from their financial institution.
+Consumers are embracing digital platforms to access many products and services, which has pushed technology to the forefront of the strategic agenda for many organizations.

 Digital transformation is still a relatively gray area when it comes to banking compliance, with no one-size-fits-all approach as to how it should be regulated.
 Digital innovation occurred slowly over the past decade, gifting regulators time to adapt without disrupting the markets too much.
 The story is different today.
 Regulators are struggling to keep up with the pace of digitization, especially around areas of machine learning, artificial intelligence (AI), and big-data analytics.